 I have called this ‘Beingfulness’.

-Like so many valuable practices, t is simple, and yet not always easy for us to do.
+Like so many valuable practices, it’s simple, and yet not always easy for us to do.
 Often our minds are so busy with the many everyday demands of juggling our work and family lives that it can be a challenge to put that on hold and just ‘Be’, particularly if this is not something that we’re used to doing.
 Like other habits, it must be practised in order to become established.
 The more we practice getting into a state of Beingfulness, the easier it gets and the more readily we can reconnect with this feeling.

 I’m love inspiring those who are ready for transformation to reconnect with their sense of joy, freedom and love of Life.
 In order to do this effectively, we need to take the time to reconnect with the things that are important to us as individuals: